How to Become a Physical Therapist Assistant

 |San Jose, CA||$41.33||$85,960|

 |Santa Barbara, CA||$36.73||$76,390|

 According to the BLS, these are the industries where you’re most likely to find the top-paying jobs for Physical Therapist Assistants:

 |Nursing Care Facilities||$33.60||$69,890|

 Founded in 1984, Provo College has empowered thousands of graduates to pursue rewarding careers in physical therapy, nursing, and healthcare.
 With an up-to-date curriculum, modern labs, and hands-on training from experienced healthcare professionals, our robust Physical Therapist Assistant associate degree program prepares graduates to excel as entry-level PTAs.

 Are You Ready to Start Your Career as a Physical Therapist Assistant?

 Now that you know everything there is to know when it comes to becoming a PTA, do you feel ready to jump in?
-If so, you can find out more about Provo College’s PTA here.
+If so, click here to learn more about our Physical Therapist Assistant program.
 We’re ready to help you find success as a physical therapist assistant.